SayanShankhari/SayanShankhari/README.md

 - 👯 I’m looking to collaborate on ...
 Solar System
 - 🤔 I’m looking for help with ...
 Android, Planetarium
 - 💬 Ask me about ...
 Anything
-- 📫 How to reach me: ... [eMail](mailto:sayanthe01guy@gmail.com)
+- 📫 How to reach me: ... [eMail](mailto:sayan0shankhari@gmail.com)
 - 😄 Pronouns: ...
-Programmer👨‍💻-Engineer👷‍♂️-Gamer🎮
+Engineer 👷‍♂️
 - ⚡ Fun fact: ...
 I'm not finished yet

 ## Happy Programming